lunacodes/web-dev-and-design-learning-progress-log/snippets/SublimeText/Canvas-Snippets-cheatsheet.md

 Below is a list of all the methods and properties of the Canvas' Context followed by its respective tabtrigger.

 #### Example:
-    1. To revel "fillStyle" property, type "fist" and enter TAB
+    1. To reveal "fillStyle" property, type "fist" and enter TAB
     2. To insert "clearRect()" methods, type "clre" and enter TAB and so on............